dgrishajev/phonebook-server-app/README.md

 ### How to deploy

-Push your changes to both GitHub and Heroku `main` branches:
+Commit and then push your changes to both GitHub and Heroku `main` branches:

 ```
-$ git add .
 $ git push origin main
 $ git push heroku main
 ```